History of Uganda: Uganda since 1979

 Obote was overthrown on 27 July 1985, when an army brigade, composed mostly of ethnic Acholi troops and commanded by Lt.
 Gen. Bazilio Olara-Okello, took Kampala and proclaimed a military government.
 Obote fled to exile in Zambia.
 The new regime, headed by former defense force commander Gen. Tito Okello (no relation to Lt.
 Gen. Olara-Okello), opened negotiations with Museveni's insurgent forces and pledged to improve respect for human rights, end tribal rivalry, and conduct free and fair elections.
 In the meantime, massive human rights violations continued as the Okello government carried out a brutal counter-insurgency in an attempt to destroy the NRA's support.

 Negotiations between the Okello government and the NRA were conducted in Nairobi in autumn 1985, with Kenyan President Daniel arap Moi seeking a ceasefire and a coalition government in Uganda.
 Although agreeing in late 1985 to a ceasefire, the NRA continued fighting and seized Kampala and the country in late January 1986, forcing Okello's forces to flee north into Sudan.
 Museveni's forces organized a government with Museveni as president.

 After assuming power, the government dominated by the political grouping created by Museveni and his followers, the National Resistance Movement (NRM or the "Movement"), largely put an end to the human rights abuses of earlier governments, initiated substantial political liberalization and general press freedom, and instituted broad economic reforms after consultation with the International Monetary Fund, World Bank, and donor governments.

+But after the National Resistance Movement had consolidated its authority, the NRM sought to fight what it saw as political corruption by enforcing strict rules on everyday life.
+In 1987, officials regulated many video theaters and dance halls, which they claimed threatened public safety.
+Many films were censored, and bars had to close early.
+By 1991, people under 18 were banned from video halls because NRM leaders believed it was harmful to them.

+In 1993, Parliament passed the Restoration of Traditional Rulers Act, which restored the kingdoms abolished in 1967.
+This was said to be only as cultural institutions rather than political powers.
+The leaders were expected to focus on preserving and promoting cultural values to support their communities.

 However, from 1986 to 1994, a variety of rebel groups waged a civil war against the Ugandan government of President Museveni.
 Most of the fighting took place in the country's north and east, although the western and central regions were also affected.
 The most important insurgent factions were the Uganda People's Democratic Army (UPDA), the Uganda People's Army (UPA), Alice Auma's Holy Spirit Movement (HSM), and Joseph Kony's army (which later became the Lord's Resistance Army).
 For further details see War in Uganda (1986–1994).

 In 1996, Uganda was a key supporter of the overthrow of Zairean President Mobutu Sese Seko in the First Congo War in favor of rebel leader Laurent-Désiré Kabila.